aradley/FFAVES/Synthetic_Data/README.md

 ### Code
 Within the Code folder there are 5 workflows:
 1. Run_FFAVES_ESFW_Synthetic_Data.py takes the synthetic datasets in the Objects_From_Paper folder and applies FFAVES and ESFW to re-create the results in the paper.
 You will need to run these scripts before you can plot some of the figures generated in the next workflow (2.).
-If you just want to plot the outputs of FFAVES/ESFW, rather than plotting comparisons with other software, skipe workflows 2. and 3. and move on to 4.
+If you just want to plot the outputs of FFAVES/ESFW, rather than plotting comparisons with other software, skip workflows 2. and 3. and move on to 4.
 2. Generate_Imputed_Expression_Matricies.r uses the outputs from FFAVES/ESFW, and a selection of previously published imputation software, to impute the noisy drop out synthetic data so that their performances may be compared.
 3. Generate_Gene_Rankings.r uses the outputs from FFAVES/ESFW, and a selection of previously published feature selection software, to rank gene importance in the drop out synthetic data so that their performances may be compared.
 4. Synthetic_Data_Plotting.py plots the above results.